 Ultrasound Pachymeter (Source: Reichert)

-Because thin corneal thickness can increase glaucoma risk, pachymetry is a glaucoma test used to measure corneal thickness.
+Because thin corneal thickness can increase the risk of glaucoma, pachymetry is a glaucoma test used to measure corneal thickness.

-During a pachymetry test, a probe called a pachymeter is placed on the front of the eye and the corneal thickness is measured.
-If it’s thinner than average, that means additional glaucoma tests may be beneficial.
+During a pachymetry test, a probe called a pachymeter is placed on the front of the eye, and the corneal thickness is measured.
+If it’s thinner than average, that may indicate the need for additional glaucoma tests.
 If it thins over time, that may indicate abnormal glaucoma test results.

 Next Steps After You Have Your Results

-The best option to manage glaucoma and overall eye health is to have an annual medical eye exam and work with an eye doctor who can map out the changes in your vision over time.
+The best option for managing glaucoma and maintaining overall eye health is to have an annual medical eye exam and work with an eye doctor who can track changes in your vision over time.
 When your doctor makes a diagnosis, the results of each test will be taken into consideration to determine whether or not you have the disease, the stage of your condition, and if the illness is progressing.

-Barnet Dulaney Perkins has the most trusted, high-qualified eye doctors in Arizona.
+Barnet Dulaney Perkins has the most trusted, highly qualified eye doctors in Arizona.
 We provide proper testing for glaucoma and help you navigate your glaucoma test results.
-Our care-focused philosophy is of the reasons we’ve been voted the #1 Eye Care Center in Arizona by Ranking Arizona from 2013 to 2023.
+Our care-focused philosophy is one of the reasons we’ve been voted the #1 Eye Care Center in Arizona by Ranking Arizona from 2013 to 2025.

-If you have questions about abnormal glaucoma test results, what your test results mean, or what tests you can expect if you’re still in the discovery phase of your eye care journey, call 602-603-4247 or schedule an appointment online today with an eye doctor today.
+If you have questions about abnormal glaucoma test results, what your test results mean, or what tests you can expect if you’re still in the discovery phase of your eye care journey, schedule an appointment online today with an eye doctor.
 We have locations across Arizona and are standing by to serve you.